Visit these cool spots to switch up your workout

 Indeed, there’s always going to be another mountain.
 But now you won’t have to travel far because Climb Central is taking it indoors and into the heart of Metro Manila.

 With 750 square meters of climbing space, Climb Central is literally a place where everyone can make the climb.
-They have walk-in entries and programmes designed for adults, teens, families and children, and even corporate groups.
+They have walk-in entries and programs designed for adults, teens, families and children, and even corporate groups.

 Paddle up at Saddle Row